adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - event tracking
 4. Blog and forum data as long as the respective comment / account exists
 5. All user support data is deleted one (1) year after closing the respective support case.
-6. For a period of 10 years: donation report data.
+6. For a period of 10 years:
+{: .has-horizontal-list .semicolon-separated }
+    - Donation report data
+    - Partner data

  **Note**: “Aggregated usage statistics”, such as analytics data and other data without any connection to a single user, may be retained beyond these periods.